 As much as I try to be realistic when December is upon us, as much as I try to limit what I plan to do, it’s always too much.
 Always.
 I scale back, I adjust expectations, and – still – it’s more

 Most of the items on my to do list are things I really want to.
 No, really.
 They are things like finding just the right gifts for my family, making cookies with the kids, decorating the trees in

 And so now, in mid-December, it’s time to stop, regroup, and prioritize what is left on the to-do list.
 And to ask for help where I can.
 What else can you do to avoid Christmas meltdown?

-1. What absolutely, positively must get done in the next 10 days
+Looking at your list, try to prioritize in two ways:1.
+What absolutely, positively must get done in the next 10 days

 2. What would really make you happy to do in the same 10 days